Live shopping vs on-demand shoppable video: which fits your brand

 Different shapes, different jobs.

 On-demand is the foundation.
-It needs no audience to assemble, it works on every product page continuously, and the customer videos behind it compound into an asset.
-Live is a layer you can add on top for launches and peak moments, but a brand with great live events and no on-demand shoppable video is leaving the everyday shopper unserved.
+No audience to assemble, it runs on every product page continuously, and the customer videos behind it compound into an asset you own.
+Live is a layer you add on top for launches and peak moments.
+A brand with great live events and no on-demand shoppable video has built a stage and forgotten the shop.
+Where that on-demand video sits on the page is its own decision, the subject of the video-first product page.

 Sources & notes